 CPD Opportunity: significant opportunity to complete academic study in the field of social sciences, human resources, recruitment and retention, gender equality or education.

 We are also very interested in hearing from universities or organisations who would be interested in funding MTPT-related research or who could provide a PhD supervisor to members of our community interested in undertaking a Doctorate to develop the project further.

-CPD Opportunity: develop your coaching skills and understanding of different educational contexts, roles and environments as well as the needs of a variety of teachers; complete sufficient coaching hours to fulfil the expectations of your coaching accreditation.
+CPD Opportunity: develop your coaching skills, fulfil your hours’ allocation for your qualification, and understanding of different educational contexts, roles and environments as well as the needs of a variety of teachers; complete sufficient coaching hours to fulfil the expectations of your coaching accreditation.

 One of the most valuable support systems that we can offer the MTPT community is a network of likeminded individuals to chat with, bounce ideas off and be empowered by – sort of like a teaching NCT!
 Having a coffee, forum or networking event to attend can motivate MaternityTeachers and PaternityTeachers to start, continue or finish their CPD, to share their questions and achievements with a supportive and welcoming crowd.

-We currently have Regional Representatives in London, the South West and the West Midlands.
+We currently have Regional Representatives in London, the South West, the West Midlands and the East of England who host coffee mornings, share regional baby-friendly CPD ideas, speak at TeachMeets and facilitate conference workshops.
 Our community live across the UK – some even across the world.
 We would like to motivate and encourage our members by organising meet-ups that are easily accesible to parents and accompanying children, as well as providing regionalised information about MTPT-friendly CPD opportunities.